msabrowser/-MSABrowser.github.io/index.md

 - Then, place your pairwise or multiple sequence alignment (MSA) result file as **FASTA** format in the folder.

-- Afterwards, set your parameters and define the title, specify the annotations such as protein domains and add your variants.
+- Afterwards, set your parameters and define the title, specify the annotations such as protein domains and add your variations.

 - It's ready to use and visualize now!